French Bulldog Heat Cycle 2026: Complete 6-Month Guide

 French Bulldog pregnancy

-2. Silent heat trap: Up to 27 % of Frenchies show no external sign; continuing to isolate from intact males until day 60 eliminates surprise litters.
+Up to 27% of Frenchies show no external sign during silent heats.
+Continue isolating from intact males until day 60 to eliminate surprise litters.

 • Omega-3 at 100 mg/kg EPA/DHA (check dose calculator)

-The body is offline, but genetic testing can reveal malignancies that heat hormones mask.
-If you’re not spaying, use this window to:
+Anestrus is the 115-day resting phase where the reproductive system is offline, but genetic testing can reveal malignancies that heat hormones mask.
+If you’re not spaying, use this window for proactive diagnostics.

 1. Book echocardiogram and hip X-rays via your quarterly vet super-exams.
 Detect underlying issues before next cycle.